JustHumanz/justhumanz.github.io/_posts/ebpf/2023-07-08-into-eBPF:-hello_world.md

 Tcpdump create a sandboxed virtual machine in kernel so what ever change in user space the kernel space can easly change it (i would recommend you to read full of [packet filtering](https://www.tcpdump.org/papers/bpf-usenix93.pdf))

-We already get the core of black magic bpf, now just image the sandboxed virtual machine not for filtering packet but for syscall,hardware,event,etc
+We already get the core of black magic bpf, now just imaging the sandboxed virtual machine not for filtering packet but for syscall,hardware,event,etc
-In sort, if you a programmer or have expriance with programming ebpf is just like javascript in browser.
+In sort, if you a dev or have expriance with programming, ebpf is just like javascript in browser.

 Since it running on top of sandboxed virtual machine in kernel of course there a verification layer who check the code so the ebpf not breaking the kernel.